Cyberbolt/CyberDB/README_EN.md

-The ‘show’ method here can directly extract the data in the table (dict here), and can perform any dict operation.
+The ‘show’ method here can directly extract the data in the table ('dict' here), and can perform any 'dict' operation.
 Here the execution is: Copying the variate  from the database to the client.
 If your server and client use the same machine, it will occupy twice the memory.
 It is not recommended to use the ‘show’ method frequently on the same host.

-CyberDict and CyberList  support all public methods of dict and list (such as dict.get(key), dict.items(), list.append(v), list.pop(), etc.), using any public method is based on TCP data interaction.
-So there is no support for iteration, no support for private methods (Python magic methods),and no access to data using dict[key] and list[index] .
-CyberDB gives corresponding alternatives, please read this article carefully.
-(If you insist on using magic methods, the corresponding API is provided in CyberDB's official documentation)
+'CyberDict' and 'CyberList'  support all public methods of 'dict' and list (such as 'dict.get(key), dict.items(), list.append(v), list.pop()', etc.), using any public method is based on TCP data interaction.
+So there is no support for iteration, no support for private methods (Python magic methods),and no access to data using 'dict[key]' and list[index] .
+'CyberDB' gives corresponding alternatives, please read this article carefully.
+(If you insist on using magic methods, the corresponding API is provided in 'CyberDB's' official documentation)

 Note: Use the ’show‘ method to copy the variate in the table to the client's local.
-The variate obtained by the ‘show’ method are complete dict or list objects, which can perform any operation of Python. like:
+The variate obtained by the ‘show’ method are complete dict or list objects, which can perform any operation of Python.
+Like:

 ```python